alefore/weblog/ten-years-of-edge.md

 that contains an instance of `T` that is known to match `P`.
 I'll refer to `TP` as the *subtype*.

+This is exactly what `const` does to classes: you define the semantics of `P`
+(*i.e.*, what it means for a class to be `const`) and then, given a `T` instance, you can trivially obtain a `TP` view that implements `P`.
+This general principle goes way beyond just immutability.

 #### Rationale